Skip to main content

 Where it fits in the workflow

-• Initiating the process to obtain a replacement citizenship document.
+• Initiating the process to obtain a replacement or corrected citizenship document.

-• Receipt Notice (a related form) to confirm USCIS has received the application.
+• Receipt Notice (a related form) to confirm the application has been received.

 Who uses it

-Applicants file N-565 as part of their immigration application.
+Applicants file N-565 as part of their immigration application, as described in the U.S. Family Immigration Overview guide.
 Check the form instructions for category-specific requirements.

 When it is used